mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-student-teacher/item.en.md

 ---
-title: "Neural networks fundamentals with Python – teacher-student"
+title: "Neural networks fundamentals with Python – student-teacher"
 ---

-In this article of the [NNFwP series][series] we'll do the “teacher-student” experiment with two neural networks, where one network will learn directly from the other.
+In this article of the [NNFwP series][series] we'll do the “student-teacher” experiment with two neural networks, where one network will learn directly from the other.

 ===